Shah-Aayush/Expense-Calculator/README.md

 # Expense Calculator app

-This is a personal expense calculator app build with flutter.
+This is a personal expense calculator mobile app build with flutter.